 After joining, you will receive an email with registration cards that you can print out.
-Please note that we no longer mail out cards.
 We ask that you inform your family or those responsible for your arrangements about your wish to donate as they are likely the ones to call Science Care either at your entry onto hospice care or at the time of passing.

 The closest relatives, as defined by state law, of a deceased person.
 Most states recognize the spouse and the nearest blood relatives as next of kin.
 Contact Science Care at 800.417.3747 and we can help you determine your legal next of kin.

 We strongly advise that you discuss your wishes with your legal next of kin, as they will be involved in the donation process once passing occurs.

 Whole body donation would prohibit a traditional open casket funeral.
 However, many families choose to have a memorial service prior to or after receiving the cremated remains.

 Upon acceptance, Science Care will work with professional transport services and licensed funeral homes to transport the donor to Science Care.